Peach Moscow Mule With Blackberry

 Allowing the flavors to sit and meld longer than intended gave the peaches time to marinate in the gingery goodness.
 It.Was.Everything.

-How to Make Blackberry and Peach Moscow Mule – Step by Step (PSST, It’s EASY)
+How to Make a Peach Moscow Mule – Step by Step (PSST, It’s EASY)

 - In the bottom of a copper mug, mush up one-fourth of the peach using the bowl of a large spoon.